Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories

-In the weak-field regime, one can expand the metric in power of $v/c \approx \sqrt{GM/rc^2}$ which leads to coefficients called post-Newtonian parameters.
-These parameters quantify deviations with respect to General Relativity (for a review of experimental tests of General Relativity, see \cite{Will_2014}).
+In the weak-field regime, one can expand the metric in powers of $v/c \approx \sqrt{GM/rc^2}$, which leads to coefficients called post-Newtonian parameters.
+These parameters quantify deviations from General Relativity (for a review of experimental tests of General Relativity, see \cite{Will_2014}).

-Recently, in the context of Brans–Dicke theory, using the Brans–Dicke class I solution \citep{brans_Dicke:1961pr}, a novel \textit{`exact'} expression of the post-Newtonian parameters $\beta$ and $\gamma$ has been derived \citep{chauvineau:2024plb} and later in \cite{chauvineau:2024prd}, these parameters (plus $\delta$, an higher order parameter) has been derived in Bergmann-Wagoner-Nordvert theory.
-They has been shown to depend explicitly on the energy density and pressure of the considered body and are \textit{exact} and \textit{non-perturbative} quantities, but have so far never been evaluated numerically.
-Indeed, because these new exact quantities directly depend in the structure of the considered bodies, one needs to integrate the interior solution numerically---in contrast to the case of usual (\textit{perturbative}) post-Newtonian parameters that can be derived analytically.
+Recently, in the context of Brans–Dicke theory, using the Brans–Dicke class I solution \citep{brans_Dicke:1961pr}, a novel \textit{`exact'} expression of the post-Newtonian parameters $\beta$ and $\gamma$ has been derived \citep{chauvineau:2024plb} and later in \cite{chauvineau:2024prd}, these parameters (plus $\delta$, a higher-order parameter) have been derived in Bergmann-Wagoner-Nordvert theory.
+They have been shown to depend explicitly on the energy density and pressure of the considered body and are \textit{exact} and \textit{non-perturbative} quantities, but have so far never been evaluated numerically.
+Indeed, because these new exact quantities directly depend on the structure of the considered bodies, one needs to integrate the interior solution numerically---in contrast to the case of usual (\textit{perturbative}) post-Newtonian parameters that can be derived analytically.